 How to Prepare Gluten-Free Muffins

-- In a large mixing bowl combine the flour, sugar, cinnamon, salt, and baking powder.
+- In a large mixing bowl combine the gluten-free flour, brown sugar, cinnamon, salt, and baking powder.

-- Make a hole in the center of the dry ingredients and pour in wet ingredients.
+- Make a hole in the center of the dry ingredients and pour in the wet ingredients.
 Gently fold the wet ingredients into the dry ingredients.
-Be sure to just combine wet and dry ingredients until combined in your muffin batter.
+Be sure to just combine wet and dry ingredients until no flour pockets remain, but do not over-mix the muffin batter.
 Over mixing the muffins, will cause tough muffins.

 More Gluten-Free Muffin Recipes